 Step 2: Prepare Your Brush

 Select a clean, completely dry brush.
 Dip just the very tip of the bristles into a small amount of the lighter of the two colors you want to blend.
+A flat brush or a fan brush works best for this technique, but a round brush from your kit will also work at the tip.

-Step 3: Remove Excess Paint
+Step 3: Remove Almost All the Paint

 Step 4: Feather the Edge